Physical decay and death are natural processes, without which there could be no new life.

 Hence, fungi can help us gathering a greater understanding about the positive values that can be found not only in life, but also in death.
 This, particularly when looking at death as an act of essential, cyclical transformation of the organic elements composing our bodies.

 By engaging in an active collaboration with mycologists, Bodies of Change unravels novel opportunities to help us reconnecting with the ecosystem also at the end of our life, critically examining and questioning scientific and cultural subjects, which mostly often are treated as taboos or happen to be out of reach for the general audience.

 “…if we are no longer dressing for life, what are we dressing for?”

-Consisting of a hand-made felt shroud inoculated with fungal mycelia from the species Schizophyllum commune, this design project comes as a direct challenge to the general attitude of denial, that most of the traditional burial practices tend to enhance, aside from harming the environment and wasting energy.
+Consisting of a hand-made felt shroud inoculated with selected fungal mycelia, Chrysalis is a prototype product directly challenging the diffused attitude of denial that most traditional burial practices contribute to enhance, while harming the environment and wasting energy.

 When activated in the presence of the suitable conditions that are found within the soil, the natural mycelium-technology embedded in Chrysalis contributes to promote and speed up the decomposition process of the deceased body, collecting and neutralising toxic elements stored within the body, and distributing the nutrients harnessed from the body to the surrounding life forms for new life to sprout.

 By triggering such transformative process, Bodies of Change works on both a functional and philosophical level, exploring reflections and contributing to demystify feelings of anxiety originating from the lack of acceptance for the loss of a beloved one.

 This, by transporting the process of decomposition of human remains to an entirely safe natural level, through an ecological and cyclical re-connection with our ever-changing environment.